When They Kick At Your Front Door:

 Summary

 What a gauntlet!
 We made it mostly without bruising.
 I wish Gareth wouldn't mail it in.
 I wish the rest of our defense weren't caught unawares so often.
-I wish Morris was doing better than Marshall.
 I wish I wasn't so fickle.
 I wish I was a little bit taller, I wish I was a baller.

 ---------- Conference National Table End of October 2021